William Gibson-Craig: Life

 He was born the first son of Sir James Gibson-Craig, 1st Baronet, and his wife, Anne Thomson.
 He was educated at the High School in Edinburgh and then privately in Yorkshire.

 William became an advocate in 1820.
 He became a member of the Highland Society in 1824.
 In 1828 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Thomas Allan.

 He was the Member of Parliament for Midlothian representing the Whig party from 1837 to 1841 and for Edinburgh from 1841 to 1852.
 He was a Junior Lord of the Treasury in Lord John Russell's government from 1846 to 1852.
+He was appointed a Deputy Lieutenant for Midlothian in 1848, and to the Board of Supervision in 1854.

 He was Lord Clerk Register and Keeper of the Signet from 1862 until his death.
 He was made a Privy Counsellor in 1863.

+He held office as Keeper of the Privy Seal of the Prince of Wales until 1852.

 He lived in Riccarton House to the south-west of Edinburgh.
 This huge Gothic mansion was demolished in the 20th century and now serves as the Riccarton Campus serving Heriot Watt University.